DeveloperOnCall/larateme/README.md

 <a name="larateme-components-table-box"></a>
 ### 4. Table Box Component
-The table box component can be used to put a table directly within an angielte box component.
+The table box component can be used to put a table directly within an larateme box component.
 Example usage:
 ```
 @component('larateme::table-box', ['collection' => $users])